 - the EMCC (Evangelical Missionary Church of Canada

-The C&MA has been a Sponsorship Agreement Holder (SAH) with Citizenship and Immigration Canada since February 2012, and they have experience assisting local congregations with sponsorship applications and resettlement plans.
-This agreement allows the AGC, FEBC and EMCC to work under the umbrella of the C&MA’s Sponsorship Agreement which means our churches could begin the process of sponsoring refugees right away.
+The C&MA has been a Sponsorship Agreement Holder (SAH) withsince February 2012, and they have experience assisting local congregations with sponsorship applications and resettlement plans.
+This agreement allows the AGC to work under the umbrella of the C&MA’s Sponsorship Agreement to sponsor refugees right away.

 What is a Sponsorship Agreement Holder (SAH)?

-A sponsorship agreement holder (SAH) is an organization that has signed a sponsorship agreement with the Minister of Citizenship, Immigration and Multiculturalism which allows them to participate in the resettlement of refugees through the Private Sponsorship of Refugees (PSR) Program.
-A sponsorship agreement is a legal agreement between a corporation and the Minister of Citizenship, Immigration and Multiculturalism.
+A sponsorship agreement holder (SAH) is an organization that has signed a sponsorship agreement with the Minister of Immigration, Refugees and Citizenship which allows them to participate in the resettlement of refugees through the Private Sponsorship of Refugees (PSR) Program.
+A sponsorship agreement is a legal agreement between a corporation and the Minister of Immigration, Refugees and Citizenship.
 After signing the agreement, the corporation becomes a Sponsorship Agreement Holder (SAH).

-Currently, there are 95 SAHs across Canada.
+Currently, there are over 100 SAHs across Canada.
 SAHs differ in composition, type and organizational structure.
 In general, they have the following traits:

 • They are incorporated organizations.